Berlime/alterego2/content/posts/custom-fonts.md

 ---
 title: "Custom Fonts"
-description: "For WP Bricks builder"
+description: "For WP Bricks builder, may work with other builders too."
 date: 2025-03-14
 # image: ""
 lastmod: 2025-03-14